ctomkow/capt/README.md

 ### USAGE

+For simple usage (e.g. one command, one switch).
+Use cli subcommands (think, `ip addr show`)

+`capt.py upgrade 10.10.10.10`

+`capt.py push "show int status" to 10.10.10.10`

+`capt.py push "no logging" config to 10.10.10.10`

-Most of the configuration is done through a configuration file; `config.text`
+If cli commands are not give, the configuration is done through a configuration file; `config.text`

 ```
 [DEFAULT]